satellite-image-deep-learning/techniques/README.md

 * [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> RaVAEn is a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment
 * [hurricane_damage](https://github.com/allankapoor/hurricane_damage) -> Post-hurricane structure damage assessment based on aerial imagery with CNN
 * [rescue](https://github.com/dbdmg/rescue) -> code of the paper: Attention to fires: multi-channel deep-learning models forwildfire severity prediction
+* [Disaster-Classification](https://github.com/bostankhan6/Disaster-Classification) -> A disaster classification model to predict the type of disaster given an input image, trained on [this dataset](https://github.com/engrhamzaaliimran/cvassignmentdataset)

 ## Super-resolution
 Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
 For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/).
 Note that super resolution techniques are generally grouped into single image super resolution (SISR) **or** a multi image super resolution (MISR) which is typically applied to video frames.